7 Best Places to Live in New York with a Dog in 2025

 Landlords in Metropolis are allowed to charge a pet fee or pet deposit to cover any damages an animal may create.

-Remember that deposits are refundable and fees are not, so you may want to look for a building that only charges a deposit.
+Remember that deposits and fees are refundable, so you may want to look for a building that only charges a deposit.

 An average deposit can range from $250 to $1000.
 An average fee can range from $35 to $50.

-Some buildings charge an annual pet fee and this can be as much as $500 or more per pet.
+Some buildings charge an annual pet fee of as much as $500 or more per pet.

 The size and breed of the dog may also be restricted as part of the terms of the lease.